 Unified CM Silent Monitoring does not support mobile agents.

 Unified CM Silent Monitoring supports a maximum of one Silent Monitoring session and one recording session for the same agent phone.

 Supervisors can use any Cisco IP Phone, including Cisco IP Communicator, to monitor silently.

 g.722 is used as the default codec for regions that are configured for g.711 on devices that support g.722.
 However, g.722 is not supported with Silent Monitoring and Call Recording based on CAD, CTI OS, or Unified CM.
 To disable this default, in Unified CM Administration go to

 Enterprise Parameters and set Advertise g.722 Codec to disabled.

-Any given CTI OS Server can be configured to use CTI OS based Silent Monitor, to use Unified CM Silent Monitor, or to disable Silent Monitoring.
+You can configure CTI OS Server to use CTI OS based Silent Monitor or Unified CM Silent Monitor, or to disable Silent Monitoring.
 When supervisor desktops connect to the CTI OS Server, this configuration is downloaded.
 The supervisor desktop uses this information to invoke the

 configured type of Silent Monitor when the Start Silent Monitor button is pressed.
 The initial message from the supervisor desktop is used by the CTI OS Server to drive either the CTI OS Silent Monitor or Unified CM Silent Monitor.